m-albert/scu_lab_course_ia/book/course_schedule.md

 - Image processing using Python
   - Goal 1: Load, process, and analyze images in Python
-  - Goal 2: Applying DL-based image segmentation
+  - Goal 2: Apply DL-based image segmentation

 - Plotting and data analysis in Python